Beaver Wars: Dutch competition

 In 1610–1614, the Dutch established a series of seasonal trading posts on the Hudson and Delaware rivers, including one on Castle Island at the eastern edge of Mohawk territory near Albany.
 This gave the Iroquois direct access to European markets via the Mohawks.
 The Dutch trading efforts and eventual colonies in New Jersey and Delaware soon also established trade with the coastal Delaware tribe (Lenape) and the more southerly Susquehannock tribe.
 The Dutch founded Fort Nassau in 1614 and its 1624 replacement Fort Orange (both at Albany) which removed the Iroquois' need to rely on the French and their allied tribes or to travel through southern tribal territories to reach European traders.
 The Dutch supplied the Mohawks and other Iroquois with guns.
-In addition, the new post offered valuable tools that the Iroquois could receive in exchange for animal pelts. they began large-scale hunting for furs to satisfy demand among their peoples for new products.
+In addition, the new post offered valuable tools that the Iroquois could receive in exchange for animal pelts.
+They began large-scale hunting for furs to satisfy demand among their peoples for new products.

 At this time, conflict began to grow between the Iroquois Confederacy and the tribes supported by the French.
 The Iroquois inhabited the region of New York south of Lake Ontario and west of the Hudson River.
-Their lands were surrounded on all sides but the south by Algonquian-speaking tribes, all traditional enemies, including the Shawnee to the west in the Ohio Country, the Neutral Nation and Huron confederacies on the western shore of Lake Ontario and southern shore of Lake Huron to the west, and the Susquehannock to their south.
+Their lands were surrounded on all sides but the south by Algonquian-speaking tribes, all traditional enemies, including the Shawnee to the west in the Ohio Country, the Neutral Nation and Wendat confederacies on the western shore of Lake Ontario and southern shore of Lake Huron to the west, and the Susquehannock to their south.
 These tribes were historically competitive with and sometimes enemies of the Iroquois, who had Five Nations in their confederacy.